 Get a copy of your vehicle’s repair manual and find the correct troubleshooting chart.
-Every situation will be different based on what sensors or module is the problem.
+Every situation will be different based on what sensor or module is the problem.
 Make sure to follow all the steps and perform every test as demonstrated in the chart.

 Troubleshooting charts are usually your best bet to find answers to specific problems.
 If you plan on diagnosing complex transmission issues, get your car’s repair manual first.
-They are easy to find online, quite inexpensive and they will save you a lot of time.
+They are easy to find online, quite inexpensive, and they will save you a lot of time.
 Trust me.

 Transmission fluid is recognizable by its distinct odor.
 Its smell can enter through the vehicle’s air vents and fill the cabin when burning.
 A burnt sugary smell usually appears whenever transmission fluid is dripping on the exhaust system.
 A slipping gear belt or overheating can also create the same unpleasant odor.

 The easiest way to find the source of an unusual smell is by using your nose.
 Open the hood or jack the car and try to locate where the odor is coming from.
-Look out for smoke clouds, fumes and black dried out oil spots on hot components.
+Look out for smoke clouds, fumes, and black dried-out oil spots on hot components.

 Once you have located the source, verify the surroundings to see where the fluid is dripping from and fix the leak.

 If you can’t find anything leaking, the smell may come from inside of the transmission.
 When it’s overheating, fumes may come out of the differential vent.
-Greasy deposits around the vent will definitely let you know that something is not working correctly.
+Greasy deposits around the vent will let you know that something is not working correctly.